KonklaveTtv/VenueSender/README.md

 - libboost v1.74.0.3ubuntu7 (Install with apt-get install)
 - Catch2 v2.13.10-1 (Install with apt-get install)

+The versions mentioned are the ones that VenueSender was built and tested with, it may build with newer versions but this is not guaranteed.

 Run the following commands to install the first lot of dependencies:

       sudo apt-get update